 Opening a position

 You place an order to take options with your broker.
-You buy options from other investors or from market makers [link to market makers page].
+You buy options from other investors or from market makers.
 Buying an option is called ‘opening a position’.
 You will need to tell your broker whether you want to take a call option or a put option.
 You are not obliged to exercise the call or put option.
 You will also need to tell your broker whether you wish to make a market order or a limit order.

 - A market order instructs your broker to buy at the best possible price.